Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Simulation Study

-which assumes a discrete period effect, a constant intervention effect, and a CTD (instead of an EXCH) correlation structure.
-Scenarios 10-12 introduce greater complexity by replacing the discrete period effect $\beta_j$ with a continuous period effect $T(t_{ijk})$.
-Scenarios 1-6 parallel scenarios 7-12, but introduce additional variability through a random constant intervention effect, replacing $\delta Z_{ij}$ with $(\delta + v_i)Z_{ij}$.
-Lastly, scenarios 13-24 further extend the previous 12 scenarios by allowing the intervention effect to vary with the exposure time, replacing $\delta$ with $\delta(s)$.
+which assumes a discrete period effect, a constant intervention effect, and a CTD correlation structure.
+Scenario~2 introduces greater complexity by replacing the discrete period effect $\beta_j$ with a continuous period effect $T(t_{ijk})$, while retaining the same intervention and correlation specifications.
+Scenario~3 parallels Scenario~2 but removes the random intervention effect, replacing $(\delta + v_i)Z_{ij}$ with $\delta Z_{ij}$.
+Scenario~4 further extends Scenario~2 by allowing the intervention effect to vary with exposure time, replacing $\delta$ with $\delta(s)$.
+Scenario~5 shares the data-generating process of Scenario~2 but additionally fits the CTD model as a working structure, alongside the three discrete-time structures.
+All five scenarios assume a CTD correlation structure in the true data-generating process, while the working models use the discrete-time EXCH, NE, or DTD structure described in Section~\ref{sec:heterogeneity}, and additionally the CTD structure in Scenario~5.
+The bottom panel of Table~\ref{tab:overview} maps each simulation study to the scenarios it uses.